India-Rwanda have 54 yrs of fruitful bilateral ties: Murekezi

-Rwandan Prime Minister Anastase Murekezi today hosted a banquet for Vice President Hamid Ansari and asserted that 54 years of bilateral relations …
+Kigali, Feb 20 (PTI) Rwandan Prime Minister Anastase Murekezi today hosted a banquet for Vice President Hamid Ansari and asserted that 54 years …

 India-Rwanda have 54 yrs of fruitful bilateral ties: Murekezi